JiFish/Storyteller/README.md

 Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 So long as you are compatible with the _Fighting Fantasy_ ruleset, this will work.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

 ### 3. Get the code online
 - Upload the installation to your PHP enabled web-server.
 No database is needed.
-The uploaded directory must be writable.
+The uploaded directory must be writeable.
 - Make sure it's location matches what you step up for the outgoing hook in step 1.
 If it's different go back and alter the hook.
 - If you are _not_ using apache, you must replicate the rules in `.htaccess` to ensure the installation is secure.